albertovpd/geoqueries-mongo-folium/README.md

 # geoqueries-mongo-folium

-Use Mongo, Scipy (Pandas), the Haversine equation and finding the middle points of geocoordinates to work with geoqueries and find the perfect location in the world for your new company, taking into account the preferences of workers.
+Use Mongo, Scipy (Pandas), the Haversine equation, get the middle points of geocoordinates, to work with geoqueries and find the perfect location in the world for your new company, taking into account the preferences of workers.
 ![alt text](https://github.com/albertovpd/geoqueries-mongo-folium/blob/master/output/final%20with%20perfect%20spot.png "final result")

 # Description of the task: